The Bursar Office is responsible for billing and collection of tuition, fees, and other charges on the student account.

 Things you need to know:

-Financing a Brown Education: Many families, regardless of whether they receive need-based financial aid, are interested in options of how to finance an education at Brown.
 There are several financing options that Brown families may consider to best meet their individual financing needs.
 This interactive planner has been created to help families estimate their student account and identify resources to pay for their educational expenses.

 Student Refunds: Refunds of account overpayments may be requested electronically.